MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2017-release-notes.md

 ### TSqlLanguageService.msi (CTP 2.1)

 - **Issue and customer impact:** After installing on a computer that has a 2016 version of *TSqlLanguageService.msi* installed (either through SQL Setup or as a standalone redistributable) the v13.* (SQL 2016) versions of *Microsoft.SqlServer.Management.SqlParser.dll* and *Microsoft.SqlServer.Management.SystemMetadataProvider.dll* are removed.
-Any applications that has a dependency on the 2016 versions of those assemblies will stop working and generate an error similar to: *error : Could not load file or assembly 'Microsoft.SqlServer.Management.SqlParser, Version=13.0.0.0, Culture=neutral, PublicKeyToken=89845dcd8080cc91' or one of its dependencies.
+Any application that has a dependency on the 2016 versions of those assemblies stops working and generate an error similar to: *error : Could not load file or assembly 'Microsoft.SqlServer.Management.SqlParser, Version=13.0.0.0, Culture=neutral, PublicKeyToken=89845dcd8080cc91' or one of its dependencies.
 The system cannot find the file specified.*

    In addition, attempts to reinstall a 2016 version of TSqlLanguageService.msi fail with the message: *Installation of Microsoft SQL Server 2016 T-SQL Language Service failed because a higher version already exists on the machine*.